CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/1 - Efficient-query the casper blockchain/README.md

 Reviewer was able to test each API endpoint and each of their verbs.
 The documentation was minimal for each end point, in the sense that it did not explain the use of each API endpoint, or provide the correct input format for each parameter.
-For example, the end-points requiring a date (for example `/score/{account}` or `/traceCoin/forward/{account}` all failed with unhandled exception output in the API response, relating to unparseable date input when dates were provided.
+For example, it is easy to cause the end points that require a date (for example `/score/{account}` or `/traceCoin/forward/{account}`) to return unhandled exception output in the API response, relating to being unable to parse the date input when dates were provided.
 A human-readable error and/or an example input format would remedy this issue).
 Moreover, unhandled exceptions should not be returned in API responses.

-Similarly, it was not clear what account format the `{account}` input expected.
-The same account format (`account-hash-2be16861369304884b4d0755d321a05e7cca5911c28ccbe17f9976b8c727e34c`) that resulted in valid output for the `/transaction/account/{account}` endpoint, resulted in `Not Found` errors when providing the same input to `/score/{account}`, `/traceCoin/forward/{account}`, and `/traceCoin/back/{account}`.
-Better documentation is needed.
+Additionally, the set up instructions didn't make clear that is was a pre-requisite to let the initial database synchronisation complete, which took over 24 hours, before testing some of the end-points.
+Specifically, the `/score/{account}`, `/traceCoin/forward/{account}` and `/traceCoin/back/{account}` end points did not work until the synchronization process had fully caught up with the blockchain after 24+ hours, which resulted in many hours lost with useless and constantly failing testing.
+Better and more explicit documentation for this should be provided.

 After testing the REST API, Reviewer started testing the GraphQL API via the GraphQL UI.
 Reviewer confirmed that the documented queries worked correctly.
 The following queries were successfully tried: